Oracle Cards – are the top selling cards a good guide for the Spiritual Journeyer?

-I have Kyle Gray’s Angel Prayers Oracle Cards – Kyle Gray.
-I love the illustrations, the energy and the lessons encapsulated within the card choices.
-I find his writing new and fresh and his take on the energy of the Angels the same.
+His writing is new and fresh and his take on the energy of the Angels the same.

 For years I have ‘seen’ Archangel Azrael as a black man (aka the Angel of Transition, or death), and Kyle illustrated Azrael this way in my Angel Prayers Deck.
 Validation at last!